 Ops Check

-Ops Checks should be conducted sufficiently that the flight lead is able to ensure the safe accomplishment of a mission.
+Ops Checks should be conducted sufficiently that the flight is able to ensure the safe accomplishment of a mission.
 When conducting an ops check, flight leaders should take sufficient notice of the responses from members of the flight and enact appropriate contingency plans should discrepancies be identified.

 Ops checks are required: